Bob Ezrin: Film and television

 In 1982, Ezrin briefly appeared as the host of Enterprise, a City-TV panel show that replaced Dr. Morton Shulman's The Shulman File; he has also been a frequent interviewee for documentary films and television.
 Ezrin has created new theatrical, television, and live events with RadicalMedia, based in New York, including Jay-Z's feature film, Fade to Black.
 In 2012, Ezrin appeared in Artifact, a documentary film about the modern music business focused on the legal battle between Thirty Seconds to Mars and record label EMI.

+He is a co-producer of Melanie Doane's children's music television series Ukulele U.

 Honour and recognition

 Ezrin was inducted into the Canadian Music Hall of Fame in April 2004 and the Canadian Music Industry Hall of Fame in March 2006.

 In 2011, Ezrin and Young Artist for Haiti won the Juno Award in Canada for "Single of the Year".
 Also in 2011, he was awarded an "Outstanding Contribution" at the Classic Rock Magazine Awards.
 In 2013, he was honoured with a star on Canada's Walk of Fame in Toronto.

 Ezrin was also honoured in 2013 by The Royal Conservatory of Music, being named an Honorary Fellow of The Royal Conservatory.

 In late 2022, Ezrin was named an Officer of the Order of Canada, "For his ongoing contributions to music and entertainment production, and for his sustained advocacy of musical education, journalism and environmental justice."

+In February 2025, Ezrin was named as a recipient of the Governor General's Performing Arts Award.

 Personal life

 Ezrin is married to Janet Ezrin.

+Ezrin moved to Los Angeles in 1985 and became a naturalized citizen of the United States in the 1990s.
+In 2025, having moved back to Toronto from Nashville, he started the process to renounce his U.S. citizenship.
+In the context of tensions between Canada and the U.S., he told The Globe and Mail that he believed his Canadian honours represented not only recognition for prior work but also a responsibility to stand up for Canada going forward.